 - Repeat these steps over and over until your pup goes in their own their own.

-Zak George also has a book that goes over these steps in more detail called “Dog Training Revolution.”
+Zak George also has a book that goes over these steps in more detail called “Dog Training Revolution.” (paid link)

 An alternative method is called Teaching Crate Tolerance and I think is a sure fire way of working with any pup.

 - Show your pup the nice big treat.

 - Let your pup sniff and even lick the treat.

 - Toss the treat inside the crate and then lock the door.
 (The pup should really want to go into the crate and will start pawing at it to get in.)